 Are you passionate about social justice?
 Do you enjoy working with people?
-Whether you’re interested in working with individuals, families, groups or communities, pursing a social practice pathway within the sociology major will equip you with the skills needed to work for social change.
+Whether you’re interested in working with individuals, families, groups or communities, pursing a social welfare pathway within the sociology major will equip you with the skills needed to work for social change.
 You’ll be prepared to act in systems at all levels to help bring about peace, justice and social transformation.

-The Gordon sociology and social practice program is committed to the value and dignity of every person and to the alleviation of poverty and oppression.
+The Gordon sociology and social welfare program is committed to the value and dignity of every person and to the alleviation of poverty and oppression.
 Investigating social practice in the context of the Christian liberal arts will help you think about individuals and society holistically.
 During your senior practicum, you’ll put theory into hands-on practice by interning at a social service organization in the greater Boston area.

 HEAR FROM A GRAD